PeterMarshall29/book1/_sources/jupyternotebooks/basic_ideas_and_definitons.md

 # Basic Ideas and Definitions

-To continue learning C++ it is helpful to learn a few more basic concepts before delving into what they mean, so we can used these basic ideas to demonstrate them later
+Once you have learned a few more basic parts of the C++ language, understanding the language becomes much easier, because you will be able to write simple programmes to try out the new concepts out.

-All of the concepts we now introduce will be expanded on in future chapters - this page is not intended to present fully decriptions and definitions.
+This page leads you through some basic exercies, much of the explanation is left until later chapters, this page is not intended to present fully decriptions and definitions.

+In the Compuational Physics module, we are mainly concerned with writing code that will take user inputs, perform calculations, and then return 'answers' to the user.
+This requires us to learn only a subset of the C++ langugage and programming concepts.

-Basic arithmetic.
+## Basic Arithmetic Operations

+All programmeming languages carry out basic arithmetic operationrs.
+Normally we do not use a computer as a simple calculator, but most programmes carry out some arithmetic operations as part of their execution.

-We can use `cout` and some basic arithmetic operators to write a simple programs for calculation.
+`cout` can be used demonstrate the basic arithmetic operations.
+The {term}`Modulus` operation may be new to you. and some basic arithmetic operators to write a simple programmes for calculation.

 ```{code-block} cpp
 :linenos: